 The proposed uses of the House and Garden Precinct will not impact existing ecology.
-There are no building or earth works proposed within the precinct as existing buildings and temporary structures such as marques will be used to hold the events.
+There are no building or earth works proposed within the precinct as existing buildings and temporary structures such as marques will be utilised to hold the events.
 A waste management plan and event strategy will be in place to minimise the implications of temporary events on the ecology.

-The location of the function centre and Hayshed area will not impact on any drainage lines or water bodies as illustrated within Figure 6.
+The location of the function centre and Hayshed area will not impact on any drainage lines or water bodies as illustrated within figure 8.

-Figure 7 illustrates that the house and garden precinct and hayshed area are located in areas that are not environmentally sensitive, thus the proposal will have a negligible impact on the ecology of the subject land.
+The location of figure 9 illustrates that the house and garden precinct and hayshed area are located in areas that are not environmentally sensitive, thus the proposal will have a negligible impact on the ecology of the subject land.